JakeSSRN/LLM-Wiki/README.md

 **Chunk tokens** - to add.

 **Dynamic Temp** - Adjusts the temperature proportionally to the standard deviation of the sampled set of tokens.
+When there are many viable tokens, the model will select tokens of lower probability.
+When there are few viable tokens, the model will select higher probability tokens.
 Allows for more creative responses while still maintaining coherence.

 # Instruction Formats
 The format in which instruction-following training data was appended.
 This whole thing is a mess, and is in dire need of standardization / unification.
 Using a format the model wasn’t trained for will produce poor outputs.